kHarshit/kHarshit.github.io/_posts/2018-09-07-skip-connections-and-residual-blocks.md

 date: 2018-09-07
 categories: [Deep Learning, Computer Vision]
 mathjax: true
+excerpt: "How ResNet's skip connections and residual blocks solve the degradation problem in very deep neural networks."
 ---

 Deep neural networks are difficult to train.
 They also have vanishing or exploding gradient problems.
 Batch normalization helps, but with the increase in depth, the network has trouble reaching convergence.